 30-yard construction roll-off

-The 30-Yard Container handles whole-house remodels, additions, and new-build framing with high walls for bulky drywall and lumber.
+The 30-Yard Container handles whole-house remodels, additions, and new-build framing, with high walls fitting bulky drywall and lumber.

 Matte-black 40-yard roll-off construction dumpster being lowered from a white-cab hooklift delivery truck onto the compacted-dirt jobsite at a commercial build site in Arlington